grafana/thema/docs/authoring.md

-# Tutorial on writing a lineage
+# Tutorial: writing a lineage

 The most fundamental task in thema is writing a lineage.
 Writing a lineage is similar to other schema-writing systems: you're defining a specification for what data is supposed to look like, with two key differences: